-2.3 Worst-case model...
+2.2 Worst-case model...

-Turning to behavior, that $\mathcal{Z}(\xi)$ is a closed, convex set makes the max-min expected utility theory of Gilboa and Schmeidler (1989) directly applicable.
-More precisely, one can formulate a two-player, zero-sum game, where the two players are a utility maximizing decision maker and an auxiliary agent whose aim is to minimize the decision maker's expected utility by choosing a distribution from the set $\mathcal{Z}(\xi)$.11 This formulation is useful because the equilibrium determines the robust decision rule and the worst-case model as optimal decisions of the two players.
-Exploiting the martingale formulation, the Lagrangian of the time 0 game can be written as
+That $\mathcal{Z}(\xi)$ is a closed, convex set makes the max-min expected utility theory of Gilboa and Schmeidler (1989) directly applicable.
+More precisely, one can formulate a two-player, zero-sum game, where the two players are a utility maximizing decision maker and an auxiliary agent whose aim is to minimize the decision maker's expected utility by choosing a distribution from $\mathcal{Z}(\xi)$.
+This formulation is useful because the equilibrium determines the robust decision rule and the worst-case model as optimal decisions of the two players.
+The Lagrangian of the time 0 game can be written as where l is the multiplier associated with the restriction $Z^H \in \mathcal{Z}(\xi)$ and $u(\cdot)$ is the maximizing agent's period utility function.
+Fleming and Souganidis (1989) show how this game can be made recursive through a Markov perfect game where every instant the players choose their decision rules as functions of the state vector X. The justification is the so called Bellman-Isaacs condition

-10Hansen et al. (forthcoming) show that the set $\mathcal{Z}(\xi)$ includes entire relative entropy neighborhoods of the parametric alternatives described with ξ .
+11While ξ ensures that certain parametric models are included, the set $\mathcal{Z}(\xi)$ contains a many other non-parametric models with much less structure that are statistically similar to the worrisome alternatives.
+In fact, as showed by Hansen et al. (2020), the set $\mathcal{Z}(\xi)$ includes entire relative entropy neighborhoods of the parametric alternatives described with ξ .